VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOField.en.md

 ---

 ## Configure dynamic loading
+!!! note caution
+    In this SDK version, build errors when uploading worlds with dynamic loading implemented are being recognised.
+    Consider using the stable SDK version for using dynamic loading, or use other optimization methods such as [Texture Compression](../heoexporter/he_TextureCompression.md).

 VketCloud allows objects to be loaded when entering a specific area after entering the world.
 This is called "dynamic loading".
 You may set the dynamic loading by following the below steps.

 ### Load initiator